SignDiff/Processed-Data/README.md

 This repository stores the preprocessed data for paper:
 <br>[SignDiff: Learning Diffusion Models for American Sign Language Production](https://arxiv.org/abs/2308.16082)

-**Note:** The job hasn't been accepted yet.
-I'm too busy to submit it at the moment.
-Maybe it will be accepted at some conference in the fall and that might be a good time to open up the code.
+**Note:** This work has not been accepted yet, and I am currently very busy and do not have time to submit my paper at a recent academic conference.
+Perhaps it could be a good time to open up code when it is accepted at a conference in the fall.

 ## How2Sign for ASLP